What is mobile experience?

 Give your users the option to provide real-time feedback the moment they experience an issue.
 Instabug, for example, is a bug-reporting tool that can be added to your product’s app.
 It allows users to quickly report an issue without needing to directly contact an actual support agent.
 The tool automatically produces detailed reports about the issues that users report and provides steps that developers can take to reproduce and solve the problems.

+Great customer service is key to a good mobile experience.
 Consumers look to brands who can provide exceptional customer support, wherever they are, whenever they need it.
 And in today’s smart phone-obsessed world, the most effective way to meet this expectation is to provide that experience on your brand’s mobile app.